 Several times in this book, we have suggested that priority should be given to overcoming challenges that effect your, Health, Liberty and Finances.
 This chapter addresses the first: Health Insurance.

-Whether you are accessing Health Insurance through your employer, or through your State’s Health Care Exchange (Obamacare), understanding which plan is right for your needs is dependent on your understanding a very different Health Care system.
+Whether you are accessing Health Insurance through your employer, or through your State’s Health Care Exchange (Obamacare), understanding which plan is right for your needs is dependent on your understanding of a very different Health Care system.

-Click here to access the New York State of Health website where you can see if you qualify for Government sponsored Health Insurance.
+Click here to access the New York State of Health website where you can see if you qualify for Government-sponsored Health Insurance.

-If you are working, then your employer will offer you health Insurance.
+If you are working, then your employer will offer you health insurance.
 Depending on the size of your company, your choices in health coverage may be limited.
 You may also have to wait up to 90 days before you are eligible to access your company’s plan.

 Whether you are under your employer’s plan or through a State’s Health Exchange, you will have decisions to make.
-Firstly, if you are single of married, you will need to choose between an individual or family plan.
+Firstly, if you are single or married, you will need to choose between an individual or family plan.
 Then you will need to consider the coverage you are offered, for the amount of money you can afford to pay.

 This is where most confusion arises so we will take you through some of the terminology and considerations in the decision process.

 NOTE: This article cannot cover every Health Insurance term or situation, nor every State or City’s Hospital system.
-Given New York is the #1 destination for E-3 workers and Green Card holder, we have used NYC to highlight certain Health Insurance concepts.
+Given New York is the #1 destination for E-3 workers and Green Card holders, we have used NYC to highlight certain Health Insurance concepts.
 We recommend that you speak with your HR Department or Insurance specialist if you have any specific questions or concerns about your State’s Health Insurance System.

 Generally speaking, once you enroll in a plan, you are locked into that plan up until what is known as Open Enrollment.
 This is a limited period of time, usually at the end of the year, when you can change to another plan or increase your coverage.